All Tube, True Stereo, Single Cabinet

 darn good, there were some final tweaks done to the distortion section

-(the 12AX7) that changed the nature of the distortion sound a little bit.
-The
+(the 12AX7) that changed the nature of the distortion a tiny bit (I'm picky).

-actual values and topology are very similar to the 1959 Fender Bassman or 1957
+The actual values and topology are very similar to the 1959 Fender Bassman.

 I've actually changed the B+ filter cap